darrenldl/oali/README.md

 ## On the topic of "installer"
-I am aware that installers are not supported by the Arch community in any form, and also calling Oali an "installer" is very arguable as it's very opinionated
+I am aware that installers are not supported by the Arch community in any form, and also calling Oali an "Arch installer" is arguable as it's very opinionated

-The original intention was defintely for personal use, but it's published here just in case it's useful to someone else as well who largely wants a similar setup, or willing to customise via forking
+The original intention was defintely for personal use than general use, but it's published here just in case it's useful to someone else as well who largely wants a similar setup, or willing to customise via forking

 ## TODO